Liquid Gold and Blood: How the Aztecs Turned Chocolate Into Power

 A World Where Chocolate Wasn’t Candy

 Let’s start with this: if you offered an Aztec noble a Snickers bar, he might be horrified.
-Not because he didn’t like chocolate, but because you just defiled a sacred drink by drowning it in sugar and dairy.
+Not because he didn’t like chocolate, but because you just defiled a sacred drink by drowning it in sugar, dairy, and peanuts.
+You’ve taken something divine and turned it into junk food.

 For the Aztecs, cacao wasn’t dessert.
 It was currency.
 It was ritual.
 It was fuel for warriors and gods.
-In fact, chocolate, or rather xocolatl, wasn’t even sweet.
-It was ground cacao mixed with chili, cornmeal, and water.
+It was political capital.
+In fact, chocolate, or rather xocolatl (pronounced roughly “show-ko-LAH-tul”), wasn’t even sweet.
+It was ground cacao mixed with chili peppers, cornmeal, sometimes vanilla or honey, and water.
 Thick.
 Fiery.
 Intense.
-And if you drank it, you were doing more than hydrating, you were entering a spiritual contract.
+And if you drank it, you were doing more than hydrating.
+You were entering a spiritual contract.

 Money Grows on Trees?

 Cacao beans were so valuable in Mesoamerica that they were used like money.
 A rabbit might cost 10 beans.
+A turkey?
+20 beans.
+A tamale?
+One bean.
 A slave?
-About 100.
+About 100 beans, maybe more depending on their skills and health.
 That’s right, you could literally buy a human being with chocolate.
 Which, when you think about it, is as dystopian as it is fascinating.

 Chocolate, But Make It Religious